 For those dealing with a substance abuse problem, it is not uncommon to not know exactly what to look for and how to get help.
-You may even be asking yourself basic questions like “where do I look?” or “what is residential treatment”
+You may even be trying to find the residential treatment meaning and asking yourself basic questions like “what is residential rehab?” or “what is residential treatment?“

 Luckily, there resources to help you make the right decision.
 One of the best things you can do is contact a treatment professional, like the experts at our Orange County rehab to walk you through the process.